-SARA's launch site in Marana is an excellent site for flying both high power and low power rockets, with largely open, flat terrain, nearby facilities, and expert rocketeers to help you learn to fly rockets safely.
-But what about sites closer to developed places for flying low power model rockets?
+SARA's official launches hosted at SARA's launch site in Marana or at SARA's Udall Park launch site are both great sites for flying model rockets.
+Both offer large open, flat terrain, nearby facilities, and expert rocketeers to help you learn to fly rockets safely.
+But what about other locations around Tucson?
 We routinely get questions from rocketeers looking for local areas to launch model rockets.
 Because SARA is not present at launches outside our sponsored launches, we cannot vouch for independent fliers' safety practices, or whether the fliers have permission to fly at a particular location, so we cannot recommend specific sites.
-But we can provide guidance on building and flying safely, identifying a suitable flying field, and obtaining permission to fly there.
+But we can provide guidance on flying safely, identifying a suitable flying field, and obtaining permission to fly there.

 It is the responsibility of every rocketeer to learn to fly safely and legally.
 The National Association of Rocketry (NAR) Model Rocketry Safety Code is a set of guidelines intended to help rocketeers to develop safe habits when building and flying model rockets.
 Please start by reviewing the guidelines in the NAR Model Rocketry Safety Code: http://www.nar.org/safety-information/model-rocket-safety-code/.
 These guidelines include information about construction materials, motors, equipment, range safety, and launch site dimensions.
 Familiarity and compliance with the NAR Model Rocketry Safety code is required, and will help inform your decisions when flying model rockets.